babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/534fa1d0-bf7d-48a0-b880-a68b52826cba)

 Per episode, season, or for the entire show (or a Movie if bookmarking that), you can uncheck to mark it as ```Watched```.
-It is important to note that in <b>Stream Link Manager for Channels</b>, the term ```Watched``` does not mean that you have ever seen the Episode or Movie.
+It is important to note that in SLM, the term ```Watched``` does not mean that you have ever seen the Episode or Movie.
 Marking something as ```Watched``` means that you are finished with it and do not want to generate a Stream Link/File for it.
 It is the equivalent of deleting an Episode or Movie from within Channels DVR.
 As discussed above, during the ```Import Updates from Channels``` process, this program checks to see if a generated Stream Link/File file has been deleted.
 If it has been, it will be marked as ```Watched``` and will no longer generate a Stream Link/File in the future.
 This is why it is equally important for users to not modify or delete the files that are generated by this program.
 Doing so could make Movies and Shows become erroneously marked as ```Watched```.
 Only this program should modify anything in the created ```slm``` directories.

 Aside from these considerations, per episode, you have the same ```Stream Link Override``` option as a Movie, as well as the ability to put a prefix on the generated file.
 For instance, by default, a file name will be ```S01E01.strmlnk```.
 However, as an example, you may want to designate that this is a subtitled episode and that dubbed episodes might become available in the future.
 For this, a prefix of ```(SUB)``` will result in a file name of ```(SUB) S01E01.strmlnk```.
 More so, there is a selection called ```Special Action``` that can also be propagated down to the individual episodes from the entire show or per season perspective: